LLNL/lbann/docs/data_ingestion/hdf5_data_reader.rst

      images:

 As stated above, this schema specifies the data fields to be used in an experiment.
-Algorithmically, the data fields are determined thusly: a tree traversal is conducted on the *experiment_schema*.
-If a leaf in the experiment_schema is an internal node in the *data_schema*, then the traversal is "continued" at that point in the *data_schema* (of course, bringing metadata nodes along).
+The data fields are determined by the following algorithm.
+A tree traversal is conducted on the *experiment_schema.yaml*.
+If a leaf in the *experiment_schema.yaml* is an internal node in the *data_schema.yaml*, then the traversal is "continued" at that point in the *data_schema.yaml* (of course, bringing metadata nodes along).

-The following data fields are thus available per the *experiment_schema*:
+In the above example, the following data fields are available per the *experiment_schema.yaml*:

 1. inputs: initial_modes, trans_u, trans_v
 2. outputs/scalars: MT/B4, MT/after